• Free Tours

 • Where: Plaça Sant Jaume

-To give you a taste of what you can experience, check out this video of La Mercè Festival where the Terrassa Castellers group built (and unbuilt) an amazing 10 storeys high human tower with 3 people on each floor.
+To give you a taste of what you can experience, check out this video of La Mercè Festival, where the Terrassa Castellers group built (and unbuilt) an amazing 10-storey high human tower with 3 people on each floor.

 Giants, dragons & beasts

 Don’t be surprised if you see some dragons and giants on the streets during the festival.
 This is one of the longest-standing traditions of the city.
 The giants sometimes measure higher than 4 metres, weighing up to 63 kilos.
-A hot and heavy job for the person carrying it underneath its skirt.
+A hot and heavy job for the person carrying it underneath their skirt.
 You will see kings, queens and biblical figures alongside fishermen, thieves or butchers, all representing their local neighbourhoods.
-The beasts and dragons are also plentiful and varied and they come alive during the “correfoc” breathing live fire.
+The beasts and dragons are also plentiful and varied, and they come alive during the “correfoc”, breathing live fire.
 A spectacle not to be missed.

 Giants Parade at la Merce Festival